 "condition_name":"New Relic Alert - Test Condition",

 "policy_name":"New Relic Alert - Test Policy",

-Luckily for us, this JSON request sent by New Relic isn't too far off of the payload required by the xMatters POST trigger web service.
+Luckily for us, this JSON request sent by New Relic isn't too far off of the payload required to trigger an alert using the xMatters REST API.
 In the next step, we'll use the Transformation Script Editor to create a script that will transform the incoming web request from New Relic into the format we need.

-In this step, we'll create a script that will transform the incoming web request from New Relic into a format that is compatible with our communication plan form.
+In this step, we'll create a script that will transform the incoming web request from New Relic into a format that is compatible with our form.

 The input to every inbound integration script is an object that represents the incoming web request that triggered the integration.
 Using the object, we have access to the request body, parameters, and headers.

-- In the activity stream for the inbound integration, click Open Script Editor.
+- In the Integration Builder, open the inbound integration and click Save and Open Script Editor.